Skyfighter64/Audio-Visualizer/README.md

 ## Spotify Premium and alternative audio sources
 In order to use spotify connect, a Spotify Premium account is required.
 If you want to stream from other audio sources, it is also possible (like bluetooth devices or Raspberry Pi system sounds).
-See section "Other audio sources".

-However, this setup does currently only include a guide for Raspotify.
-If you want to use other audio sources, just make sure to set the audio output device of the other programs to `pbnrec` in their respective configuration and ignore the Raspotify section.
-Everything else should stay the same.
+See below for more.

 # Install
 Use this to clone the repo and also clone the [Python-ALUP](https://github.com/Skyfighter64/Python-ALUP) submodule:\